A Brief Quicksie History

 WQXE remains a strong community partner through many programs that we provide to our area.
-Including the Quicksie Toy Factory, which is a partnership with local factories to provide toys for less fortunate children in our area for 28 years.
-For 19 years, our Children’s Fair, a partnership with the Heart of Kentucky Association of Realtors, providing a free event for children ages 1-12 every year at Freeman Lake Park in Elizabethtown.
+Including the Quicksie Toy Factory, which is a partnership with local factories to provide toys for less fortunate children in our area for over 30 years.
+For over 20 years, our Children’s Fair, a partnership with the Heart of Kentucky Association of Realtors, providing a free event for children ages 1-12 every year at Freeman Lake Park in Elizabethtown.
 WQXE has also formed a partnership with the leadership at neighboring Ft.
 Knox, for a weekly “Ft.
-Knox Report” featuring a live interview with the Garrison Commander for over 6 years.
-Quicksie’s Pound Per Pound Challenge which has been going on for 9 years benefiting Feeding America’s Kentucky Heartland, helps our listeners get in shape every January, with a challenge to donate a pound of food for every pound that they lose.
-Also, the “Don’t Miss the Bus” campaign with Bluegrass Cellular to provide back to school supplies for area children.
+Knox Report” featuring a live interview with the Garrison Commander for over 6 years along with “Chamber Matters” a segment that on the local Chamber of Commerce, “Furever Friends,” a partnership with the Hardin Country Animal Shelter where we feature animals that are available for adoption, and “Crime Stoppers,” a partnership with the Elizabethtown Police Department where we ask the listening audience for information on unsolved cases.

 WQXE began broadcasting November 24th, 1969 at 3,000 watts from a small cinderblock building in Glendale, KY.
 We moved to Elizabethtown, Kentucky in December 1978.
-October 1989 Bill Evans, owner of WQXE was named the president of the KBA.
 In December 1995 the frequency was changed from 98.5 to 98.3 and increased power from 6,000 watts to 25,000 watts.
 January 2002 Bill Evans purchased WULF, October 2002, groundbreaking for a new state of the art 5,300 square foot studio.
 September 2003 was the grand opening of WQXE’s new studios at 233 West Dixie Elizabethtown.
-2006 Elizabethtown Chamber of Commerce named Bill and Marilyn Evens Small Business Person(s) of the year.
 Bill Evans retired November 2014 but his retirement ending in February 2016 with the tragic loss of our General Manager Richard Price.

 December 31, 1995 – Changes frequency for 98.5 MHz to 98.3 MHz and increases power from 6,000 watts to 25,000 watts.

-2001 – Lee Bramlett introduces the current format for Community Forum a weekly program dedicated to local people and issues.
+2001 – Lee Bramlett introduces Community Forum a weekly program dedicated to local people and issues

 December 2005 – WQXE first broadcast of Dickens’ “Christmas Carol” a radio drama in the style of radio programs from the 1930s and ’40s.